sourabhyadav/100-days-0f-DL-DevOps/README.md

 ### Day 17: Pytorch CNN model transfer learning
 * Used Transfer learning to train ResNet18 model on my custom dataset
 * Also learned about freezing the weights and prining the names of layers

+### Day 18: Pytorch load and save model
+* Understood different ways to save the model and load the model
+* Recommended way to save the model is using save_dict
+* With torch.save we can save any dictionary
+* Also we should be careful when you load and save the model on GPU